MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_ALM.md

 # Exercise #2: Build Export Pipeline

-**Objective:** In this exercise, you will build an Azure DevOps pipeline that will export the solution from the development CDS environment, unpack the solution file to individual files and then check those files into the repository.
+**Objective:** In this exercise, you will build an Azure DevOps pipeline that will export the solution from the development Microsoft Dataverse environment, unpack the solution file to individual files and then check those files into the repository.

 ## Task #1: Export the Solution